Nodes

 return <ReactFlow nodeTypes={nodeTypes} />;

-After defining your new node type, you can use it by using the type node option:
+After defining your new node type, you can use it by specifying the type

 const nodes = [